fbpx

 Photo credit: Linda Jones | Santa Florencia overlook | February 2015

-Perhaps the best known native shrubs in California are California lilacs (Ceanothus spp.), which cloak our spring-time hills in blue, lavender and white.
+Perhaps the best-known native shrubs in California are California lilacs (Ceanothus spp.), which cloak our spring-time hills in blue, lavender, and white.
 Wart-stemmed ceanothus (C. verrucosus) is the only species of California lilac in the Reserve.
-It is one of our earliest bloomers and its white, fragrant blossoms attract a wide variety of pollinators.
+It is one of our earliest bloomers, and its white, fragrant blossoms attract various pollinators.
 When in full flower, shrubs buzz and hum with insects.

 Other Common Names: